hoddieBoy/imt-ue-ad-fil-2023-2024-manne-youcef/seance-1/README.md

 server and client based on the *protobuf* definition both implemented in *Python*.
 It have a direct access to time service

 - `booking/Dockerfile`: Containerization of the booking service
-- `booking/client.py`: Implementation of the booking service server/client
+- `booking/booking.py`: Implementation of the booking service
-- `booking/proto/`: Directory containing Protobuf definitions for communication.
 - `booking/requirements.txt`: Python dependencies for the booking service
 - `booking/data/bookings.json`: JSON file containing booking data.

 ### 2. Movie Service
 The movie service is responsible for managing the movies that are available in the system.
-It is implemented using a *GraphQL* server and client based on the *GraphQL* definition both implemented in *Python*.

 - `movie/Dockerfile`: Containerization of the movie service
-- `movie/client.py`: Implementation of the movie service server
+- `movie/movie.py`: Implementation of the movie service server
-- `movie/movie.graphql`: GraphQL schema for the Movie service.
 - `movie/requirements.txt`: Python dependencies for the movie service
 - `movie/data/movies.json`: JSON file containing movie data.
-- `movie/data/actors.json`: JSON file containing actor data.

 ### 3. Time Service
 The time service is responsible for managing the time slots that are available for booking.
-It is implemented using a *gRPC* server based on the *protobuf* definition implemented in *Python*.

-- `time/Dockerfile`: Containerization of the time service
+- `showtime/Dockerfile`: Containerization of the time service
-- `time/client.py`: Implementation of the time service server
+- `showtime/time.py`: Implementation of the time service server
-- `time/proto/`: Directory containing Protobuf definitions for communication.
-- `time/requirements.txt`: Python dependencies for the time service
+- `showtime/requirements.txt`: Python dependencies for the time service
-- `time/data/times.json`: JSON file containing time data.
+- `showtime/data/times.json`: JSON file containing time data.

 ### 4. User Service
 It is the entry point for the user to interact with the system.
-It is implemented using a *REST* server based on the *OpenAPI* definition implemented in *Python*.
-It have a direct access to movie and booking services and indirect access to time service.

 - `user/Dockerfile`: Containerization of the user service
-- `user/client.py`: Implementation of the user service server
+- `user/user.py`: Implementation of the user service server
 - `user/user.yaml`: OpenAPI definition for the user service.
 - `user/requirements.txt`: Python dependencies for the user service
 - `user/data/users.json`: JSON file containing user data.

+Since the user service has direct access to the movie and booking services, we can perform operations that modify the state of these services (add, update, delete).

+And since it doesn't have direct access to the times service, it can't perform any operation that directly modifies the state of showtimes.
+This is why we only perform data retrieval operations indirectly (via the booking service) when our entry point is user.

 ## Installation